aptabase/aptabase-electron/README.md

 - import from `@aptabase/electron/renderer` to track events from the `renderer` process
 - import from `@aptabase/electron/main` to track events from the `main` process

+> The instruction above is recommended for modern setups of Electron.
+For older versions of Electron, please refer to the [alternative instructions](https://github.com/aptabase/aptabase-electron/discussions/1).

 A few important notes:

 1. The SDK will automatically enhance the event with some useful information, like the OS, the app version, and other things.